speechbrain/speechbrain/recipes/fluent-speech-commands/README.md

 This folder contains recipes for spoken language understanding (SLU) with [Fluent Speech Commands](fluent.ai/research/fluent-speech-commands/).

 ### Tokenizer recipe
-The tokenizer needs to be created before training an SLU model.
+(You don't need to run this because the other recipes download a tokenizer, but you can run this if you want to train a new tokenizer for Fluent Speech Commands.)

 Run this to train the tokenizer:

 ```
 cd Tokenizer/train